Adventures in India

 With 1.2 billion people, India offers incredible diversity through cityscapes, rural life, historical sites, rich food, varied religions, and handicrafts.
-Often, the first associations to India are the Taj Mahal, the vast difference between rich and poor, and food often consisting of curry that leads to tummy aches.
-I am here to tell you that there is so much more to this beautiful country!
-When traveling through India, you will find persistence, the desire for change, hard work, and a friendly face grateful that you have traveled all this way to experience a piece of their paradise.
+The first associations with India are often the Taj Mahal, the vast difference between rich and poor, and food usually consisting of curry that leads to tummy aches.
+But I am here to tell you that there is so much more to this beautiful country!
+When traveling through India, you will find persistence, the desire for change, hard work, and a friendly face, grateful that you have traveled all this way to experience a piece of their paradise.

 In addition to Delhi, Agra, Jaipur, and Udaipur, I had the opportunity to explore the state of Kerala.
 Kerala can be considered a bit of an anomaly in India.
 It has a literacy rate of 95%, a wealth of job opportunities, and an infant mortality rate that rivals that of the US and other developed nations.
-It is technically a communist nation, and while that changes occasionally by democratic vote, most residents do prefer what they call the Social Democratic Party.
+However, it is technically a communist nation, and while that occasionally changes by democratic vote, most residents prefer what they call the Social Democratic Party.

 Relaxing on the beach in Kerala

-The local dress is a white saree featuring gold metallic trim and paired with colorful, often red, blouses.
+The local dress is a white saree featuring gold metallic trim paired with colorful, often red, blouses.
 The food features local fruits such as papaya, coconut, and mango.
-Some of my favorites delicacies are: dosa, Masala chai, idiyappam, Chana dal, and seafood.
+My favorite delicacies are dosa, Masala chai, idiyappam, Chana dal, and seafood.
 Consider them all a must-try while in India.

 Munnar tea fields